enesarda22/bogazici-yemekhane-api/README.md

 A get request to https://localhost:3000/meals/:date fetches meals for the specified date.
 Date should of the form: YYYY-MM-DD

+First meal in a day block's meals array is lunch and the second one is dinner.

 ### Example codes

 This is the example website I deployed: https://bogazici-yemekhane-api.herokuapp.com